m7anj/m7anj/README.md

 ## Computer Science Student @ University of Birmingham

-I'm a 2nd Year Computer Science student with a passion for technology and problem-solving.
-Exploring various development frameworks and security concepts, I enjoy building practical solutions that make an impact... on ANYONE.
+I'm a 2nd Year Computer Science student with a passion for creating apps & helping people!

 ## 🛠️ Languages